 The cutter of a chainsaw is covered with a very thin chromium layer.
 This gives a sharp and durable edge.
 As long as the edge is in the chromium layer, your chain will have perfect sharpness.
-If you do not immediately stop sawing as soon as you see indications of the chain loosing its sharpness, there is a clear risk that the chain becomes overheated and the chromium layer gets damaged.
-This means that you cannot reach undamaged chromium layer the next time you sharpen the chain.
+If you do not immediately stop sawing as soon as you see indications of the chain loosing its sharpness, there is a clear risk that the chain becomes overheated the next time you sharpen the chain.
 The chain may get sharp, but because the new edge is not in the chromium layer it will very quickly become dull and, in the worst case, overheat again.
 To repair the damage, you have to file off a lot of the cutter.